 Once you’ve learned how each element functions, you may begin using your camera in manual mode.

 Think of the aperture as the pupil of the eye – a hole through which light passes.
 If the aperture is wide, more light will be allowed in, if it’s narrow, not a lot of light will pass through.
 Aperture size is measured using the f/stop scale.
 The wider the aperture, the lower the f/ number will be.
+This scale is a ration between diameter and focal length.
 A lower aperture setting can be useful when working with low light, but it can also be harmful when working with landscapes, as the depth of field becomes shallow.
+On the other hand, a lower aperture is great for taking images like portraits, where you want the eyes of your subject to be the key feature.

 When working with settings, begin by setting up the aperture because it determines how much of your scene is in focus.
 When creating a motion blur scene, work with the shutter settings first.
 It all depends on the type of scene you are capturing.